mpv-player/mpv/DOCS/man/en/options.rst

 --profile=<profile1,profile2,...>
     Use the given profile(s), ``--profile=help`` displays a list of the defined profiles.

---psprobe=<bytecount>
-    When playing an MPEG-PS or MPEG-PES streams, this option lets you specify how many bytes in the stream you want MPlayer to scan in order to identify the video codec used.
-This option is needed to play EVO or VDR files containing H.264 streams.

 --pts-association-mode=<auto|decode|sort>
     Select the method used to determine which container packet timestamp